Sempronius Stretton: Military

 In 1812, Captain Stretton sailed for Lisbon, where he met his brother, then an ensign in the 68th (Durham) Regiment of Foot (Light Infantry) and the two brothers proceeded to join the army under Lord Wellington.
 Captain Stretton's first engagement with the enemy was at the Battle of Vittoria, 21 June 1813.
 This battle ended the rule of Bonaparte's eldest brother and Stretton returned from the battle with Joseph Bonaparte's Forrage Cap Top which was kept in the regimental museum.

-On 28 July 1813, Captain Stretton received the thanks of Lord Wellington, conveyed to him through William V, Prince of Orange, for the gallant defence made by the 40th, under his command, supported by two Portuguese regiments, in defending the position on the heights before Pampeluna.
+On 28 July 1813, Captain Stretton received the thanks of Lord Wellington, conveyed to him through William V, Prince of Orange, for the gallant defence made by the 40th, under his command, supported by two Portuguese regiments, in defending the position on the heights before Pamplona.
 For this he was awarded the Army Gold Medal, and received the brevet rank of major.
-His account of his leadership in defending the heights of Pampeluna were included in the history of the regiment.
+His account of his leadership in defending the heights of Pamplona were included in the history of the regiment.

 He was present in the numerous actions with the enemy which ended with the battle of Toulouse, 10 April 1814.
 When the army was withdrawn from France, he accompanied it to New Orleans in 1814, and nearly lost his life when shipwrecked in the Baring transport in Bantry Bay on 10 October 1814.
 From Cork, Major Stretton sailed in the Wellington transport, and arrived on the Mississippi River on 9 January 1815.